Attorneys for teenager accused of killing Fairfield teacher want trial moved to different county

-JEFFERSON COUNTY, Iowa — Willard Miller's legal team want his trial moved out of Jefferson County.
+JEFFERSON COUNTY, Iowa — Willard Miller's legal team wants his trial moved out of Jefferson County.

 Miller is one of two teenagers accused of first-degree murder in the death of Fairfield Spanish teacher Nohema Graber.